Vera Leigh: Execution at Natzweiler-Struthof

-Some time between five and six in the morning on 6 July 1944, not quite two months after their arrival in Karlsruhe, Borrel, Leigh, Olschanezky and Rowden were taken to the reception room, given their personal possessions, and handed over to two Gestapo men who then escorted them 100 kilometres south-west by closed truck to the Natzweiler-Struthof concentration camp in France, where they arrived around three-thirty in the afternoon.
+Some time between 5 and 6 a.m on 6 July 1944, not quite two months after their arrival in Karlsruhe, Borrel, Leigh, Olschanezky and Rowden were taken to the reception room, given their personal possessions, and handed over to two Gestapo men who then escorted them 100 kilometres south-west by closed truck to the Natzweiler-Struthof concentration camp in France, where they arrived around 3:30 p.m.
 The women's arrival was apparently unexpected as was the order by one of the women's escorts that the four women were to be executed immediately.

-As women were a rarity in the camp their presence immediately attracted attention from both German guards and prisoners.
+As women were a rarity in the camp, their presence immediately attracted attention from both German guards and prisoners.
 The four women were led through the center of the camp down to the cellblock at the bottom of the camp by SS men and held there until later that night.
-"One could see from their appearance that they hadn't come from a camp," said a French prisoner.
+"One could see from their appearance that they hadn't come from a camp", said a French prisoner.
 "They seemed young, they were fairly well groomed, their clothes were not rubbish, their hair was brushed, and each had a case in their (sic) hand."

 The four women were initially together but later put into individual cells.
 Through the windows, which faced those of the infirmary, they managed to communicate with several prisoners, including a Belgian prisoner, Dr Georges Boogaerts, who passed one of the women (whom he later identified as Borrel from a photograph) cigarettes through the window.
 Borrel threw him a little tobacco pouch containing some money.

 Albert Guérisse, a Belgian army physician who had headed the Pat O'Leary escape line in Marseille, recognized Borrel as one of his former helpers.
 He exchanged a few words with another one of the women, who said she was English (Leigh or Rowden) before she disappeared into the cellblock building.
 At the post-war trial of the men charged with the execution of the four women, Guérisse stated that he was in the infirmary and had seen the women, one by one, being escorted by SS guards from the cellblock (Zellenbau) to the crematorium a few yards away.
 He told the court: "I saw the four women going to the crematorium, one after the other.
 One went, and two or three minutes later another went."